 Note: There is a tension, perhaps paradox, between pushing for healthy change and accepting what we cannot change.

-Notice the subtle difference in radical acceptance.
 The focus is not on the problem, whether it be depression, anxiety or the remnants of trauma, but on our relationship to the problem.
 Hence radical acceptance or letting go.

 Conclusion